johannesippen/magazinegrid/readme.md

 Defines an element inside the grid which is one column wide.
 Feel free to use every semantic element you like.
 Following classes are possible:

-- "grid" - makes the element a part of the grid
+- ´grid´ - makes the element a part of the grid
-- "x1-8" - defines the width of the element.
+- ´x1-8´ - defines the width of the element.
 Can be between one and eight columns wide
-- "indent1-7" - pushes an element one column to the right.
+- ´indent1-7´ - pushes an element one column to the right.
 Can be between one and seven.

+### Typography

 	<section class="gutter">
 Defines an element with a nice gutter to enhance rich text formatting.
 Following classes are possible:

-- "gutter" - sets a gutter of 0.5 columns on both sides of page
+- ´gutter´ - sets a gutter of 0.5 columns on both sides of page
-- "column2" - formats the text in 2 columns
+- ´column2´ - formats the text in 2 columns
-- "column3" - formats the text in 3 columns
+- ´column3´ - formats the text in 3 columns
-- "column2 border" - formats the text in 2 columns, justified & with a thin border between the gaps
+- ´column2 border´ - formats the text in 2 columns, justified & with a thin border between the gaps
-- "column3 border" - formats the text in 3 columns, justified & with a thin border between the gaps
+- ´column3 border´ - formats the text in 3 columns, justified & with a thin border between the gaps

 ### Example HTML